St Cuthbert's Church, Dunoon

-St Cuthbert's Church (formerly the United Presbyterian Church) was a church building in the Scottish town of Dunoon, Argyll and Bute.
+St Cuthbert's Church (formerly the United Presbyterian Church) was a church building in the Scottish town of Dunoon, Argyll and Bute, Scotland.
 It was built in 1874, to a design by noted architect Robert Alexander Bryden, who also designed the adjacent Dunoon Burgh Hall around the same time.
 The church stood for 120 years, before being demolished in 1994.
-A block of flats, erected in 2016, now stands on the site at 191 Argyll Street.
+A block of flats, erected in 2016, now stands on the site at 191 Argyll Street, at the head of Church Street.
 A planning application was first made for a similar construction in 1998.